mmshakourig/mmshakourig/README.md

 Algorithms Engineering Intern, [Kardium Inc](https://kardium.com)
 </h4>

-- Worked on improving the navigational capabilities of the $Globe^{TM}$ Cathether delivering Pulse-Field ablation to cardiac tissue for atrial fibrillation therapies using generated multi-planar electric fields.
+- Worked on improving the navigational capabilities of the $Globe^{TM}$ Catheter, delivering Pulse-Field ablation to cardiac tissue for atrial fibrillation therapies using generated multi-planar electric fields.
-- Developed a temporal segmentation tool using the SAM2 deep learning model for device localization based in multi-planar fluoroscopic images for x-ray-based tracking, significantly reducing annotation time of an hour long procedure from 8 hours manually to 6 mins quasi-automatically.
+- Developed a temporal segmentation tool using the SAM2 deep learning model for device localization based on multi-planar fluoroscopic images for x-ray-based tracking, significantly reducingthe  annotation time of an hour-long procedure from 8 hours manually to 6 mins quasi-automatically.
 - Improved the accuracy of Local Activation Time (LAT) maps by 8% by implementing a novel graph-based algorithm to identify and remove outliers in cardiac electrograms, enhancing the precision of cardiac mapping.
 Reduced false positives in LAT maps by 42%.
-- Compiled a dataset of accurate tissue contact and temperature measurements from 250+ clinical cases using short-term reliable multi-variate data supporting the development of machine learning models for real-time contact assessment.
+- Compiled a dataset of accurate tissue contact and temperature measurements from 250+ clinical cases using short-term, reliable multi-variate data supporting the development of machine learning models for real-time contact assessment.
-- Quantified tissue contact measurement accuracy of device by analyzing 1TB of clinical data and cross-validating with known bench-top measurements using multiple regression models.
+- Quantified tissue contact measurement accuracy of the device by analyzing 1TB of clinical data and cross-validating with known bench-top measurements using multiple regression models.

 </details>